Awarua Tracking Station

-The station now supports many of the well known names in the small-sat world.
+The station now provides telecommunications to commercial and space agency spacecraft in low Earth orbit (LEO) with its own antennas and hosted antennas.

 Work with Planet Labs

-In 2014 the Awarua Satellite Ground Station was chosen by Planet Labs to download some of the data from their 28 earth observation satellites called Flock-1.
-A 7-meter radome was constructed at the site to house the satellite dish that would download the data from the satellites.
+In 2014 the Awarua Satellite Ground Station was chosen by Planet Labs to download their first earth observation satellites, in their Flock-1 constellation.
+Planet Lab's antenna was the first commercial antenna hosted at the station.